QtMark/qmjson/README.md

 ## Unit Tests

-The QtMark Json Library comes complete with a set of unit tests that can be used to validate that changes do not break the expected functionality of the API.
+The QtMark JSON Library comes complete with a set of unit tests that can be used to validate that changes do not break the expected functionality of the API.
 The unit tests may also provide additional examples of how to use the library as most of the API is tested.